ligato/docs/docs/developer-guide/kvdescriptor.md

 ### Plugin Directory Layout

-While it is not mandatory, we recommend to follow the same directory layout used for all VPP-agent plugins:
+While it is not mandatory, we recommend to follow the same directory layout used for all VPP-Agent plugins:
 ```
 <your-plugin>/
 ├── model/  // + generated code